-The Water Utility operates, maintains and distributes water through mains constructed, operated and maintained by the City to residential and commercial users.

-The Storm Water Utility's operation includes flood control, maintenance and enhancement of surface water quality, and public education.
+- The Water Utility operates, maintains, and distributes water through mains constructed, operated and maintained by the city to residential and commercial users. - The Storm Water Utility's operations includes flood control, maintenance and enhancement of surface water quality, National Pollutant Discharge Elimination System (NPDES) compliance, and public education. - The Solid Waste Utility provides for the collection, hauling, and disposal of solid waste.

-City's 4th Avenue water tanks

-Solid Waste Utility provides for the collection, hauling, and disposal of solid waste.
 It also provides for recyclable collection and manages the Poulsbo Transfer Station and legacy solid waste sites.